Vincenzo Cotroni: Decina boss

 Bonanno's unwanted arrival placed Cotroni into the impossible situation of having to either serve his boss, Bonanno, or the Commission, both of which he wanted to be loyal to.
 The Commission were willing to forgive Bonanno for his breach of their rules and wanted him to return to New York.
 Several times, New Jersey boss Sam "The Plumber" DeCavalcante was sent north to Montreal to ask Bonanno to return to New York, only for Bonanno to declare that he no longer recognized the authority of the Commission, a situation that DeCavalacante likened to the possibility of "World War III" breaking out.

 Cotroni's efforts at remaining neutral were much strained.
 Magaddino saw Bonanno's presence in Montreal as signalling an intention to move into his turf of southern Ontario, and led to threats from Buffalo that Cotroni should disassociate himself with Bonanno if he wanted to live.

 Much to Cotroni's relief, Bonanno was deported from Canada in the summer of 1964.
-A police wiretap at DeCavalcante's office in Kenilworth, New Jersey showed the latter talking on December 23, 1964 with Bonanno family member Joe Notaro at length about Cotroni.
+A police wiretap at DeCavalcante's office in Kenilworth, New Jersey showed the latter talking on 23 December 1964, with Bonanno family member Joe Notaro at length about Cotroni.
 Notaro told DeCavalcante, "They want to be left alone.
 I said, 'All right, convey the message to Vic that as of this night, as far as we are concerned, they are at liberty to do what they want'.
 When we get this ironed out, we go talk to them."
-A Bonanno family caporegina, Gaspar DiGregorio, had broken away to declare his loyalty to the Commission.
+A Bonanno family caporegime, Gaspar DiGregorio, had broken away to declare his loyalty to the Commission.
 The police wire recorded that DeCavalcante asked Notaro, "How many people remain that are not with Gasparino?"
-Notaro replied that 25 remained loyal to Bonanno including five caporeginas, one of whom Notaro named as "Vic from Montreal."
+Notaro replied that 25 remained loyal to Bonanno including five caporegimes, one of whom Notaro named as "Vic from Montreal."

-On November 28, 1966, a delegation of New York Mafia leaders led by Bonanno's son, Salvatore Bonanno, together with Carl Simari, Peter Magaddino, Vito De Filippo, Peter Notaro and Pat De Filippo, arrived in Montreal to talk with Cotroni about the upcoming Expo 67.
+On 28 November 1966, a delegation of New York Mafia leaders led by Bonanno's son, Salvatore "Bill" Bonanno, together with Carl Simari, Peter Magaddino, Vito De Filippo, Peter Notaro and Pat De Filippo, arrived in Montreal to talk with Cotroni about the upcoming Expo 67.
 The Montreal police pulled over Bonanno's car and found three loaded handguns, leading him and the rest of his party to be deported to the United States for the illegal ownership of guns.

-Magaddino was "mad like a beast" when he learned of the Bonanno-Cotroni meeting, leading Cotroni to send a message that the meeting had not been planned by him.
+Magaddino was "mad like a beast" when he learned of the Bonanno–Cotroni meeting, leading Cotroni to send a message that the meeting had not been planned by him.
 Cotroni declined Magaddino's offer to see him in Buffalo about the matter.
 Giacomo Luppino of Hamilton, who was one of the few people Magaddino respected, intervened to talk the Buffalo boss out of his plans to kill Cotroni.
 Luppino, in a successful attempt to play the peacemaker, worked out an agreement under which his son-in-law, Paolo Violi, who had moved to Montreal in 1963, would be a Cotroni family underboss in exchange for Magaddino cancelling his plans to kill Cotroni, who would continue to work for Bonanno.